Fobya7/BeatriceTrafficSystem/README.md

 ### Implementing Graphics and Data

 First thing after the main window that I created, was the GraphicController.
-Intended to store sprite states,
-(I call all images in this project sprites) became the backbone of this program.
+Intended to store sprite states (I call all images in this project sprites), became the backbone of this program.
 Since it already stores all the data, later on I just added ticked threads that modify it.

 Making the sprites took, as it usually does in my projects, most of development time.